4therealm/dipping-my-toe/README.md

 ## What I Learned
 -Just because the code works, doesn't mean its the best version

 -Using semantics enhances the ability of screen readers to interpret the content for the user.
-While also reduces the number of id's and class's needed to accomplish the task.
+While also reducing the number of id's and class's needed to accomplish the task.

 -The order in which problems are approached is paramount.
 Originally I planned to fix the code by task.
 Once I got my bearings I began to feel only fixing one tag in a section of code without addressing the other tasks related to that code is inefficient and avoidable repetitive.
 I found that refactoring one element at a time, including the Styles and comments felt smoother and provided insight for addressing the next element.